Opening and Closing Times

 Our parents are warmly invited to join us for Celebration Assemblies held each Friday, which are led each week by a different class.
 Our children enjoy leading these assemblies as they provide them with an opportunity to share their exciting learning with their parents and with the rest of the school.
 During this assembly, we also sing ‘Happy Birthday’ to any children, staff and parents who have celebrated their birthday that week (we even give out birthday presents!).
 Additionally, we use the assembly to celebrate ‘Good Fridays’.
 This is an opportunity to recognise children’s achievements outside of school (e.g. children who have taken part in great sporting achievements, supported a local charity, achieved a grading in a musical instrument or supported a family member in an emergency).

 We believe that it is important for our school family to play together at various points throughout the day.
-Children in Year 1 to Year 4 have a morning break from 10.15am to 10.30am, children in Years 5 and 6 have a morning break from 10.30am to 10.45am.
+Children in Year 1 to Year 6 have a morning break from 10.30am to 10.45am.
 Our Teaching Staff lead this playtime and we have a variety of play equipment available to the children during these times.

 In the Summer term, Reception children join the children on the playground, to help them with their transition into Year 1.